Sokoke: Breed recognition

-The standardised breed was first recognised by a breed registry, the Belgium-based Fédération Internationale Féline (FIFe), under the name Sokoke, after the forest.
+The standardised breed was first recognised by a breed registry, the Fédération Internationale Féline (FIFe), under the name Sokoke, after the forest.
 This occurred in 1993, after a multi-breeder demonstration of the new breed's consistent development at a cat show in Denmark.

 The breed is also registered by The International Cat Association (TICA), based in the United States; it is eligible to be shown in the "Preliminary New Breed" class at TICA-sanctioned events.

 The Sokoke is now also recognised by two national cat registries, the UK Governing Council of the Cat Fancy (GCCF), and the Canadian Cat Association (CCA).

+Popularity

+The is one of the rarest cat breeds.
+In the 2024 statistics of FIFe, one of the major global cat registries, the breed ranked as the least popular cat breed, with null registered Sokoke kittens that year.